Canada’s Longest Road to Justice

 This is real.
 It’s happening now.
 The federal government’s response?
 They refuse to take action to protect Canadians’ safety and jobs.
 They’ve had the evidence for years, ignored it, and now we’re all paying the price.

-Join the campaign today and tell the Carney government to stop lawlessness!
+Join the campaign today and help hold the Carney government accountable to the commitments they’ve made to stop lawlessness!

 The Cost of Inaction